hackclub/hackclub/workshops/country-list-app/README.md

   }
 ```

-This will take 40% of the main content area that is the 40% of 100vw and a height of 200px.
+This will take 40% of the main content area, that is the 40% of 100vw and a height of 200px.
 Percentage is accepted purposely to make a fluid design which is the starting point for Responsive Web Design (RWD).

-- Styling the flag size
+- Styling the flags

 ```
 img {